-- 76. Although a constructive obligation is not created solely by a management decision, an obligation may result from other earlier events together with such a decision.
+76 Although a constructive obligation is not created solely by a management decision, an obligation may result from other earlier events together with such a decision.
 For example, negotiations with employee representatives for termination payments, or with purchasers for the sale of an operation, may have been concluded subject only to board approval.
-Once that approval has been obtained and communicated to the other parties, the enterprise has a constructive obligation to restructure, if the conditions of paragraph 72 are met. - 77.
-In some countries, the ultimate authority is vested in a board whose membership includes representatives of interests other than those of management (e.g. employees) or notification to such representatives may be necessary before the board decision is taken.
-Because a decision by such a board involves communication to these representatives, it may result in a constructive obligation to restructure. - 78.
-No obligation arises for the sale of an operation until the enterprise is committed to the sale, i.e. there is a binding sale agreement. - 79.
-Even when an enterprise has taken a decision to sell an operation and announced that decision publicly, it cannot be committed to the sale until a purchaser has been identified and there is a binding sale agreement.
-Until there is a binding sale agreement, the enterprise will be able to change its mind and indeed will have to take another course of action if a purchaser cannot be found on acceptable terms.
-When the sale of an operation is envisaged as part of a restructuring, the assets of the operation are reviewed for impairment under SSAP 31 "Impairment of assets".
-When a sale is only part of a restructuring, a constructive obligation can arise for the other parts of the restructuring before a binding sale agreement exists. - 80.
-A restructuring provision should include only the direct expenditures arising from the restructuring, which are those that are both: - a. necessarily entailed by the restructuring; and - b. not associated with the ongoing activities of the enterprise. - 81.
-A restructuring provision does not include such costs as: - a. retraining or relocating continuing staff; - b. marketing; or - c. investment in new systems and distribution networks.
+Once that approval has been obtained and communicated to the other parties, the entity has a constructive obligation to restructure, if the conditions of paragraph 72 are met.

+77 In some countries, the ultimate authority is vested in a board whose membership includes representatives of interests other than those of management (e.g. employees) or notification to such representatives may be necessary before the board decision is taken.
+Because a decision by such a board involves communication to these representatives, it may result in a constructive obligation to restructure.

+78 No obligation arises for the sale of an operation until the entity is committed to the sale, ie there is a binding sale agreement.

+79 Even when an entity has taken a decision to sell an operation and announced that decision publicly, it cannot be committed to the sale until a purchaser has been identified and there is a binding sale agreement.
+Until there is a binding sale agreement, the entity will be able to change its mind and indeed will have to take another course of action if a purchaser cannot be found on acceptable terms.
+When the sale of an operation is envisaged as part of a restructuring, the assets of the operation are reviewed for impairment under HKAS 36.
+When a sale is only part of a restructuring, a constructive obligation can arise for the other parts of the restructuring before a binding sale agreement exists.

+80 A restructuring provision shall include only the direct expenditures arising from the restructuring, which are those that are both:

+- (a) necessarily entailed by the restructuring; and - (b) not associated with the ongoing activities of the entity. - 81 A restructuring provision does not include such costs as: - (a) retraining or relocating continuing staff; - (b) marketing; or - (c) investment in new systems and distribution networks.

-These expenditures relate to the future conduct of the business and are not liabilities for restructuring at the balance sheet date.
+These expenditures relate to the future conduct of the business and are not liabilities for restructuring at the balance sheet dateend of the reporting period.
 Such expenditures are recognised on the same basis as if they arose independently of a restructuring.

-82. Identifiable future operating losses up to the date of a restructuring are not included in a provision, unless they relate to an onerous contract as defined in paragraph 10.

-83. As required by paragraph 51, gains on the expected disposal of assets are not taken into account in measuring a restructuring provision, even if the sale of assets is envisaged as part of the restructuring.
+- 82 Identifiable future operating losses up to the date of a restructuring are not included in a provision, unless they relate to an onerous contract as defined in paragraph 10. - 83 As required by paragraph 51, gains on the expected disposal of assets are not taken into account in measuring a restructuring provision, even if the sale of assets is envisaged as part of the restructuring.